cschneid/sinatra-book/book/Testing.markdown

 ### Usage with Test::Unit, Test::Spec or Contest

+The main advantage of using [Test::Unit][tu] is that it already ships with Ruby and you therefore skip the installation part.

 Set up rack-test by including `Rack::Test::Methods` into your test class and defining `app`: